oucs-teaching/cosc349-labs/lab06.md

 ### Very quick primer on DNS

 Basically, the domain name service (DNS) provides a way to give computers human-readable names that can be discovered from a distributed database built from intercommunicating DNS servers.

+The typical use for DNS is to allow users' software to take DNS names and discover IP addresses that those DNS names map to.
+It is then possible to make connections to the computers that the DNS names refer to.
+For example, when given a URL to "go to" your web browser will use DNS to discover the IP address of the web server to connect to, from the DNS name contained within the URL.

 For many of the examples we've seen in COSC349 labs, we have used IP addresses instead of DNS names for VMs.
 This is almost always acceptable.